It’s too early for this, but doesn’t mean we can’t look ahead. Order is decided by Super Bowl odds.

 22. Cincinnati Bengals- Clark Phillips III, CB, Utah

 Phillips II is a big game player and he seems to be an excellent leader on top of it all.
-Guys with his makeup are valued highly because they’re able to play right away and see that they have a pretty high floor.
+Guys with his makeup are valued highly because they’re able to play right away without facing a steep learning curve.
 If Eli Apple is still starting for the Bengals in 2022, they are doomed.
 Please be smart about this Cincy.

 23. Houston Texans (via Cleveland Browns)- Arik Gilbert, TE, Georgia

 Gilbert has had an interesting career to this point, only playing in eight games in 2020 before not playing at all in 2021 as he transferred to Georgia.
 Despite the Georgia offense not being too pass-heavy and Gilbert being the second-best tight end on his own team, behind Brock Bowers, Gilbert is a mismatch nightmare.
 I’m not saying he’s Kyle Pitts, but he’s plays a similar style.
 Whoever is the quarterback for the Texans needs a playmaker like that.

 In my way too early mock draft for 2022, I had Nelson as a first-round pick.
 He probably would have been a Day 2 selection should he decided to come out but made the wise decision to return to school.
 Expect Miami to be very dangerous this year.
 He can be the left tackle of the future as the Cowboys can move on from Tyron Smith.